 The self-learning hearable, which raised $1.6 million on Kickstarter, offers real time coaching based on a user's own physiology.
 It'll interpret data to deliver actionable insights such as weight loss optimisation, exhaustion level management and even running technique.
 Plus audio performance is aided thanks to a partnership with Harman Kardon.
 Shipping for 7,200+ is now set for January/ February 2017.

 Like the Here One setup, these wireless buds focus on altering your experience of hearing the world.
 It also packs noise cancelling and lets you mix your own balance between your music and the real world.
 Nuheara raised ten times its crowdfunding target and shipping is set for December 2016/ January 2017 - you can still pre-order now.

 Pilot's crowdfunding campaign got off to a crazy start, raising a total of $3 million in the end, but we still have some questions about this language translating earbud from NY startup Waverly Labs.
 It's essentially designed to be a pair of Babel Fish earbuds, offering real time audio translation of various languages, a couple of European ones to start with.
 If you back the project, you can expect to receive the hearable in May 2017.

 From $199, indiegogo.com

-Announced at CES 2016, Misfit's Specter magnetic earbuds handle music, sleep and fitness tracking and sadly MIA.
-When they launch they will also be compatible with Misfit's Link platform letting you access apps, services and gadgets - we presume via voice controls.
-Specter was supposed to launch in Spring but Misfit has massively missed that deadline, we've been in contact to find out what's up with that and will update this story with fresh info when we have it.
+Announced at CES 2016, Misfit's Specter magnetic earbuds handle music, sleep and fitness tracking and are sadly still MIA.
+If they launch they will also be compatible with Misfit's Link platform letting you access apps, services and gadgets - we presume via voice controls.
+Specter was supposed to launch in Spring but Misfit has massively missed that deadline.
+Recently, Fossil VP Sonny Vu told us that Google Glass should have been a hearable so we may yet see the Misfit Specter or something similar in 2017.

 Shop for recommended action cameras on Amazon